ailianligit/ailianligit.github.io/Reports of Papers/Do We Actually Need Dense Over-Parameterization In-Time Over-Parameterization in Sparse Training.md

-# [ITOP@ICML 2021] Do We Actually Need Dense Over-Parameterization?
+# [ITOP@ICML'21] Do We Actually Need Dense Over-Parameterization?
 In-Time Over-Parameterization in Sparse Training

 ## Abstract